 • History of responsible behavior as a tenant

-To effectively screen tenants, designing a rental application form that collects all the necessary information is important.
+To effectively screen tenants, designing an application form that collects all the necessary information is important.
 The form should adhere to relevant fair housing laws and regulations governing tenant screening.
+To make sure you're adhering to fair housing laws, you'll need to ask for the same information from all of the applicants that you screen.
 Here are the key sections to include:

 Personal Details